Prenuptial agreement: United States

 There are several ways that a prenuptial agreement can be attacked in court.
-These include lack of voluntariness, unconscionability, and a failure to disclose assets.
+These include a lack of voluntariness, unconscionability, and a failure to disclose assets.
 Prenuptial agreements in all U.S. states are not allowed to regulate issues relating to the children of the marriage, in particular, custody and access issues.
 The reason behind this is that matters involving children must be decided in the children's best interests.
 However, this is controversial: some people believe that as custody battles are often the worst part of a divorce, couples should be able to settle this in advance.

-Courts will not enforce requirements that one person will do all housework or that the children will be raised in a certain religion.
+Courts will not enforce personal lifestyle requirements such as that one person will do all housework.
+Courts will not enforce, per the prenuptial contract other parental decisions such as the children being raised a certain religion, but may take this agreement into account in regards to future separation agreements.
 In recent years, some couples have included social media provisions in their prenuptial agreements, setting forth rules as to what is permissible to be posted on social media networks during the marriage, as well as in the event the marriage is dissolved.

 A sunset provision may be inserted into a prenuptial agreement, specifying that after a certain amount of time, the agreement will expire.
 In Maine, for prenuptial agreements executed before October 1, 1993, unless the parties renew the agreement, it automatically lapses after the birth of a child.
 In other states, a certain number of years of marriage will cause a prenuptial agreement to lapse.
 In states that have adopted the UPAA (Uniform Premarital Agreement Act), no sunset provision is provided by statute, but one could be privately contracted for.
 Note that states have different versions of the UPAA.